 Keep your training sessions to 10-15 minutes and repeat several times a day if possible.
 Don’t put too many expectations on results.
 Your guide is your dog’s response.
 Sometimes progress is very slow at first, then a major breakthrough happens for your dog.

 Avoid punishing or using harsh tones during your nails training with your dog.
 It won’t be effective and will only serve to teach your dog that nail trimming is a risky time when she might be punished for simply expressing her very real fear.

 Your only job is to stay patient and look for every opportunity to reward your dog for calm behavior as you progress towards success trimming your dog's nails.

 Sometimes you need a professional groomer.

 This doesn’t mean you give up on clipping dogs nails at home.
 However, if the nails fear response in your dog is so bad that you don’t have time to progress through the above techniques at your dog’s own pace, then you have the option of passing off the trauma to a professional temporarily to have his nails trimmed.

 This will break the negative association with nail clipping at home, allowing you to make more progress with your training program.
 Consider it the “reset” option.

 What can I give my dog to calm him down to cut his nails?

-Giving your dog a dose of full spectrum CBD hemp oil for dogs at least an hour before your training sessions begin can help you make much faster progress with your dog training program.
-Remember, the key to reconditioning is to stay under that fear threshold, and CBD can be an excellent aid to that end.
+Giving your dog a dose of calming full spectrum CBD hemp oil for dogs at least an hour before your training sessions begin can help you make much faster progress with your dog training program.
+Remember, the key to reconditioning is to stay under that reaction threshold, and CBD can be an excellent aid to that end.

 While it won’t solve your dog’s fear of having her nails clipped overnight, CBD oil combined with a nails training program such as that outlined in this article, can transform trimming your dog's nails into a ritual that you and your dog actually look forward to rather than dread.